Azure/azure-sdk-for-java/sdk/search/azure-search-documents/TROUBLESHOOTING.md

 create and delete indexes, indexers, and data sources.
 The **query key** grants read-only access to indexes and documents.
 Ensure that the key used for an API call provides sufficient privileges for the operation.
 See [here](https://docs.microsoft.com/azure/search/search-security-api-keys) for details about managing API keys.

+If you are using the `azure-identity` package to authenticate requests to Azure Cognitive Search, please see our [troubleshooting guide](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/identity/azure-identity/TROUBLESHOOTING.md).

 ### 404 Not Found